Icinga/icingaweb2-module-director/doc/70-REST-API.md

     POST director/<objectType>/variables?<params>
     PUT  director/<objectType>/variables?<params>

+This endpoint requires `director/admin`, regardless of object type.

 with a JSON body whose keys are variable names and values are the new values.
 Strings, numbers, booleans, arrays and nested dictionaries are all accepted, matching the types described in